Francisco Varallo: International career

-Varallo represented Argentina at the inaugural World Cup in 1930, held in Uruguay, where he was the youngest player.
+Varallo represented Argentina at the inaugural World Cup in 1930, held in Uruguay, where he was the youngest player at age 20.
 He played in all three of the team's group games; scoring one goal in the match against Mexico, but missed the semi-final against the United States due to injury.
 However, he was fit to play in the World Cup final against Uruguay and started at inside right forward.
 Argentina were leading 2–1 at half time, but eventually lost to the hosts 4–2.

 Varallo was also a member of the Argentine team that won the South American Championship in 1937.
 He scored three goals during the tournament, including a brace in the 2–1 win over Chile.